DataTalksClub/datatalksclub.github.io/_podcast/s03e08-data-led-professional.md

     \ \u201Cmodern data stack for growth\u201D.
 If you hear the term \u201Cmodern\
     \ data stack\u201D, you hear it in the context of analytics \u2014 \u201Cmodern\
     \ data stack for analytics\u201D is how I would describe it.
 You have an ELT tool,\
-    \ like fivetran, friends stage, etc. You\u2019re ingesting data from all third\
+    \ like Fivetran, Stitch, Xplenty, etc. You\u2019re ingesting data from all third\
     \ party tools into a warehouse.
 Then you have a BI tool and you have a transformation\
     \ tool.
 DBT is worth mentioning here \u2014  it\u2019s growing so fast, so many\
     \ companies are adopting this library for their transformation needs and modeling\
     \ needs.
-Then BI tools \u2014 like Liquid, Looker, mode, etc. That\u2019s the\
+Then BI tools \u2014 like Liquid, Looker, Mode, etc. That\u2019s the\
     \ modern data stack for analytics."
   sec: 2490
   time: '41:30'